owneraio/finp2p-tezos-adapter/specs/plan.md

 1. Do the same steps 1-4 of [transfer asset](#verifying-asset-signatures)
 5. **If the signature is present**, check that the encoded message was signed by the public key `dst_account` (otherwise skip signature the check)
-   - **TODO**: Do we want a flag in the contract that says if the signature is required?
 6. store the `asset_id` with `fa2_token` and check if does not already exist
 7. call the `mint` entry point of the FA2
    - **Question**: What token metadata?